-There’s no question lying is a horribly destructive habit.
-And any destructive habit leads to painful consequences.
+Any destructive habit leads to painful consequences.
 When we choose to lie, we choose to suffer.
 Think how much better off we’d be if we would stop lying and live in the truth.
-Listen to the words of Jennifer: "I was lied to my whole life by my mother…everyday it was something new.
+Listen to the words of Jennifer: "I was lied to my whole life by my mother…every day it was something new.
 After living with her for 14 years, I sometimes find myself exaggerating, and making up stories to seem cool.
 I don’t ever want to be like my mother, so how do I stop before I hurt my family, friends, and myself?"

 8 Practical Steps to Stop Lying

 This is always the first, biggest, and most difficult step.
 Find someone you trust and tell them about your lying habit…no matter how big or small you think the problem is.
 The fact is you don’t want to lie anymore, but you can’t stop lying on your own.
 You need help to stay accountable.
 Megan said: "When I met the man who is now my husband, I knew I needed to work on [my lying] because I wanted/needed to be completely truthful with him.
 I told him that I wanted his help, and was amazed that he loved me enough to stick with me (even the few times I lied to him) and fight it out with me."